 - Avoid feminine products that may irritate the urinary system or genital area

-Schedule a Consultation for UTI Treatment in Palm Beach Gardens
+Schedule a Consultation for UTI Treatment in Port St Lucie County

 If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact Urologic Physicians & Surgeons, PA today.
-To schedule a consultation at our urology clinic in Palm Beach Gardens, FL, please call (561) 833-5594 or request an appointment through our secure online form.
+To schedule a consultation at our urology clinic in Port St Lucie County, FL, please call (561) 833-5594 or request an appointment through our secure online form.